stfc/cloud-deployed-apps/docs/deploying-apps.md

 `valuesFile`: path to cluster-specific values file for chart (relative to chart location in repo)

-    - NOTE: this `valuesFile` parameter is NON-OPTIONAL - you must provide a file, even if its blank
+`secretsFile`: path to cluster-specific secrets for a chart (relative to chart location in repo)

+    - NOTE: tempalate for Chart secrets can be found in `charts/<environment>/<chartname>/secrets-templates`

 > [!NOTE]
-> Remember to encase any cluster-specific values for the chart in the sub-chart name to which they apply.
+> Remember to encase any cluster-specific values and secrets for the chart in the sub-chart name to which they apply.
 E.g. for argo-cd values - they should be defined like:

 ```yaml
 argo-cd: